General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Corner charge formula

-While the same formula is given in Ref.~\onlinecite{PhysRevB.102.165120}, our theory shows that the corner charge formula Eq.~(\ref{Q_c_general}) can be applied to a wider range of systems which are not discussed in the previous works.
-Namely, unlike the previous works\cite{ PhysRevB.99.245151, PhysRevResearch.1.033074, PhysRevResearch.2.043131, PhysRevB.102.165120 }, our theory applies to (i) systems with electronic states and/or ion positions largely modulated near the boundaries, (ii) systems with boundaries with high Miller indices and with surface reconstructions, and (iii) systems with nonzero $\bm{P}$ but with insulating edges having $\sigma=0$.
-In the following, we explain these three cases.
+Our discussion so far clarifies that the formula (\ref{Q_c_general}) for the corner charge applies to a general system, as long as the system is $C_n$-symmetric and is insulating over the whole system, irrespective of the system details.
+In particular, our theory applies to (i) systems with boundaries with high Miller indices, (ii) those with surface reconstructions, and (iii) systems with nonzero $\bm{P}$ but with zero edge charge density $\sigma_{\text{edge}}=0$.
+In the following, we briefly explain these three cases.
+Details of (i) and (ii) are given in Sec.~IV and those of (iii) in Sec.~III.

-First, our proof applies to cases (i) with modulation of electronic states and ion positions near the boundaries.
-For example, in the previous works\cite{ PhysRevB.99.245151, PhysRevResearch.1.033074, PhysRevResearch.2.043131, PhysRevB.102.165120 }, only the systems with perfect periodicity for the nuclei and the electrons are considered, including edges and corners.
-In reality, however, the electronic states are modified close to the system boundary, and the positions of the nuclei may deviate from those with perfect periodicity.
-In such cases, one can argue that the quantization of the corner charges persists under a continuous change of the system.
-Nonetheless, it is not clear which system can be continuously connected to a perfectly periodic system including its boundaries.
-In this respect, our proof above justifies the formula (\ref{Q_c_general}) for the corner charge, as long as the system is $C_n$-symmetric and is insulating over the whole system.

-Second is the case (ii) with the boundaries with higher Miller indices.
+First is the case (i) with boundaries with higher Miller indices.
 In the previous works, the arguments are limited to boundaries with low Miller indices such as (10) and (01) edges, but our theory applies to general Miller indices.
 For example, a $C_4$-symmetric square system with edges along (34) and ($4\bar{3}$) directions is covered by our theory.
+Second, we can treat cases with (ii) boundaries with surface reconstructions.
+It is nontrivial because the surface reconstruction may make the perioidicity at edges different from that in the bulk.
+In some cases, as we discusss later, the edges without the surface reconstruction are gapless and $\sigma_{\text{edge}}$ is zero, but those with the surface reconstruction may become gapped, which makes our theory applicable.